 Well.
 So, not destroyed, but kept?
 Interesting.
 What’s more, I kinda think the storyteller here may be telling stories.
 There were no Isis images “naked, except some drapery in a certain place or two.”
 Isis-Aphrodite, perhaps.
 But I seriously doubt an image like that would have ended up in a church.
 It seems to me more like an ever-so-pagan fantasy of the old gentlemen of the 16th century.
 (Those of you who have been following along have, no doubt, seen several of my rants about the old gentlemen of the 19th century.)

 What did that Archbishop think he knew?
 I’ve ordered a book with the references.
 I’ll let you know what discover once I check it out.
-(See above.)
+(See above in brown text.)

 Isis had Her place in the French Revolution as well.
 As part of the celebrations commemorating the anniversary of the Revolution, in 1793, the Parisians built a huge image of Isis, symbolizing Nature and Regeneration, in the form of a fountain with water pouring from Her breasts.
 Both politicians and populace came to drink of the water of the Goddess and be renewed.
 The fountain was—quel dommage!—only temporary.
 As it was made of bronze-painted plaster, it no longer exists.